syamvema/UTSampleTest/README.md

 **data.sql** – To insert default data rows.

+**view.sql** – To select all employees from table.

+**storedproc.sql** – sample stored proc function to selecting employees with filters.

 ### Access the H2 Database from Browser using below URL

 http://localhost:8080/h2.

 Login to the data base and verify the table structure and default data inserted through SQL files.

 To access AWS CLI Scripts